The radioactive nucleus that made History

 Radium is an extremely rare element that was first discovered in 1898 by Pierre and Marie Curie.
-The two also measured its mass and atomic number, and were able to show that it filled an empty space in Mendeleyev’s periodic table.
-Five years after Pierre Curie’s death in 1906, Marie Curie was awarded with a second Nobel Prize in 1911 for her discovery of radium: a Prize in chemistry, this time, making her the first woman to be awarded with a Nobel Prize in this particular field.
+They also measured its mass and atomic number, and were able to show that it filled an empty space in Mendeleyev’s periodic table.
+Five years after Pierre Curie’s death in 1906, Marie Curie was awarded with a second Nobel Prize in 1911 for her discovery of radium: a prize in chemistry, this time, making her the first woman to be awarded with a Nobel Prize in this particular field.

-The hangar at rue Lhomond
+The rue Lhomond hangar

 Exterior of the ‘hangar’ of the Ecole de Physique et de Chimie de la Ville de Paris, then at 42 rue Lhomond, where Pierre and Marie Curie first isolated polonium and radium from a uranium ore known as pitchblende.
 Almost 400 tonnes of pitchblende had to be processed for one gram of uranium to be produced.

 Traces of radium 226 can be found in uranium ore – of the order of one atom per three million.
 This particular radioisotope is the fifth radioactive descendant of uranium 238, which in turn transforms into a radioactive noble gas, radon 222, with a half-life of 3.8 days.